cobwebch/batchmailer/Readme.rst

 ``tx_batchmailer_domain_model_mail``, along with some information for display in the BE.
 The attachments are removed from the object and stored in folder ``uploads/tx_batchmailer/``.
 Mind that this folder could grow quite a bit over time.
 There's currently no cleanup task, but it's planned to add one in the future, as needed.

+There's no BE module to review the mail records, but they can be viewed in normal Web > List view.
+All fields are read-only.
+Actual management of emails could be added in the future, but is not planned for now.

+A mail can be in any of four statuses:

+#. **not sent**: the mail has not yet been sent
+#. **ok**: the mail was sent successfully
+#. **warning**: the mail was sent to at least one person, but some problems happened
+#. **error**: the mail was not sent (for a variety of reasons) or failed for all recipients.

+For each mail a "sent" status is also kept.
+Mails that are not yet sent, will be sent the next time the command controller is run.
+If a mail goes through the sending process but is actually sent to no one, its status will be "error", but it will still be considered as sent and thus not retried.
+This is an edge case which should usually not happen.
+In general sending a mail will fail in a more drastic way (e.g. the SMTP server is not available) in which cases the mails are not considered sent and will be retried next time.